CanonU/individualProjectGame/README.md

 Canon Unguren - coder

 ### Project Objective
 My goal for this project is to create a reaction based game where you avoid circles.
 As the game progresses the amount of circles will increase.
-I am hoping to add a leveling system with experience "orbs" that appear around the screen that increase your xp and at the level up, you unlock various skills that can increase your chance of survival.
+It will have a countdown that can only be restored by collecting time stuff that shows up around the screen

 ### UI and Logic Planning
 ![start]()